Warfare in the ancient Iberian Peninsula: Cavalry

 Iberian Peninsular cavalry, first developed in the central Meseta in the fourth century BC and later extended to coastal regions, was particularly renowned.
 Chronicles continually extol Hispanic horses, describing them as fast, strong and well tamed.
 They were accustomed to climb mountainous roads, easily leaving behind their Italic homologues, and were also taught to obey their owners and wait for them if dismounted in midst of the battlefield.
-This was a custom of Ilergete and Celtiberian cavalrymen, as they often dismounted to fight on their feet at a possible tactical necessity, relegating their mounts as ways to retreat quickly.
+This was a custom of Ilergete and Celtiberian cavalrymen, as they often dismounted to fight on their feet at a tactical necessity, relegating their mounts as ways to retreat quickly.
 Others would use shock troops tactics, wearing armor and wielding spears and heavy shields.

 Hispanic horsemen worked as mercenaries first by Carthage and later by Rome.
 During the Second Punic War, riders from Celtiberia, Lusitania and Vettonia were used by Hannibal as heavy cavalry, in stark contrast to the more famed Numidian skirmishing cavalry.
 Livy compared them favorably against the Numidians, stating that Hispanic riders were "their equals in speed and their superiors in strength and daring".
 Among them is mentioned a unit from the Celtiberian city of Uxama, whose riders wore helmets with jaws of beasts to scare their enemies away.
 Due to their performance at the battles of Trebia and Cannae, Livy would even state that Hispanic cavalry was superior to any other in the war.
 They were also used for mountain warfare:

-This eventually led the Roman military to ask for their own horsemen to the Celtiberian cities under their domain, using them to counter their Carthaginian homologues and for propaganda uses against them.
+This eventually led the Roman military to ask for their own horsemen to the Celtiberian cities under their domain, using them to counter their Carthaginian homologues and for psychological warfare against them.
 After the Punic Wars and the Roman conquest of Hispania, Roman military acquired peninsular horses and riders as auxiliaries.
 Particularly famous examples are found in the late alae quinquagenaria, which contained three Astur Ala Asturum forces, two Arevaci Ala Arevacorum and a famed Vetton contingent named Ala Hispanorum Vettonum.